Incognito/rumprun_wiki_wiki/Info:-Notes-on-hardware-platforms.md

 ARM Thumb builds
 ================

-If you do a build with Thumb instructions you will need to use `-F ACFLAGS='-mthumb -mthumb-interwork'` as some files are still built with arm instructions and so you need the interop flag.
+If you do a build with Thumb instructions you may need to use `-F ACFLAGS='-mthumb -mthumb-interwork'` as some files are still built with arm instructions and so you need the interop flag.
+This is the default setting on some toolchains.